Horse trams in Adelaide

-A related article is Tramway Museum, St Kilda.
-The museum's collection, much of it operational, includes almost every type of tram that ran in Adelaide in the 20th century.

-Introduction

-Many private companies operated horse trams in Adelaide from 1878 until 1917 on routes that eventually ran for more than 100 kilometres within a 16 km (10 mi) radius of the Adelaide General Post Office.
+Many private companies operated horse trams in Adelaide from 1878 until 1917 on routes that eventually ran for more than 100 kilometres within a 16 km radius of the Adelaide General Post Office, as shown in the map in the infobox.
 The trams were extremely popular, since they were more comfortable than the horse-drawn jaunting cars, carriages and omnibuses that operated on the poorly formed roads of the time.
 The majority of people in the Adelaide suburban area, as it was then, were within walking distance of a horse tram route.

 The companies laid tracks and ran trams wherever demand was apparent, and most remained in business for up to three decades.
-However, Adelaide was eventually the last capital city in Australia to be without faster, higher-capacity, cleaner electric or cable trams; the public eventually saw quaint vehicles as a blot on their city's image and clamoured for electric trams.
+However, Adelaide was eventually the last capital city in Australia to be without faster, higher-capacity, cleaner electric or cable trams; the public eventually saw the quaint vehicles as a blot on their city's image and clamoured for electric trams.
 However, in the early years of the 20th century, following a sustained large-scale drought and with increasing popularity of the "safety bicycle", few of the companies were making a profit and none could afford the capital cost involved.

 In 1907 the South Australian Government bought the companies' assets and formed the Municipal Tramways Trust (MTT) to establish electric tram services, which were opened from 1909.
 Electrification generally proceeded rapidly.
 However, for the next eight years horse trams provided interim services, under MTT ownership, while electric transmission infrastructure and new tracks were progressively completed.
-Horse trams ceased running on Adelaide-centric routes in 1914 and on the isolated Port Adelaide lines in 1917, after 39 years of operation.
+Horse trams ceased running on Adelaide-centric routes in 1914 and on the isolated Port Adelaide lines in 1917, 39 years after the first horse trams operated.